DrBinZhu/16S_pipeline/README.md

 Sample_IDs in 'reads_table.csv' can be put in either rows or columns, and the order of the Sample_IDs are not necessary to be the same as those in 'metadata.csv'.
 Additional samples in 'reads_table.csv' do not impact the analysis.
 Just make sure that all the samples in 'metadata.csv' exist in 'reads_table.csv'.

-Several parameters can be changed in the 'parameter_list.csv' to modift your output.
+Several parameters can be changed in the 'parameter_list.csv' to modify your output.

 # Methods
 Taxa with at least 0.1% (or 0.01%) relative abundance in at least 5% (or 15%), respectively, of the samples will be kept in the feature table of the 16S rRNA profiles.
 Samples in the feature table with a total sample reads less than 5,000 will be excluded.